sgarza/krypton/README.md

   tableName : 'Voices',

   /*
-    attributes are not the database schema!
-Nothing is generated based on this.
-This is only used for validation (whitelist) at saving.
+    attributes are used for validation (whitelist) at saving.
 Whenever a model instance is saved it is checked against this schema.
   */
-  attributes : {
+  attributes : ['id', 'title', 'description', 'createdAt', 'updatedAt'] });
-    id : null,
-    title : null,
-    description : null,
-    createdAt : null,
-    updatedAt : null
-  },
-});

 Class('Entity').inherits(Krypton.Model)({
   tableName : 'Entities',

-  attributes : {
+  attributes : ['id', ..., 'createdAt', 'updatedAt']
-    id : null,
-    ...
-    createdAt : null,
-    updatedAt : null
-  },
 })

 // This object defines the relations to other models.